decred/dcrdevdocs/docs/contributing/contributor-guidelines.md

 Some repos will also have their own specific guidelines.
 For instance, the dcrd repo has fairly extensive [Code Contribution Guidelines](https://github.com/decred/dcrd/blob/master/docs/code_contribution_guidelines.md).

+## Getting Paid

+Decred has a Treasury fund to pay contributors who work effectively to advance the project.
+For details about how this works, see the [Contributing](https://docs.decred.org/contributing/overview/) section of the regular Decred docs.

 ## GitHub

 While different repos may have slightly different GitHub processes, below are the basic steps common to all repos.